Azure networking services overview

 Azure Edge Zone is a family of offerings from Microsoft Azure that enables data processing close to the user.
 You can deploy VMs, containers, and other selected Azure services into Edge Zones to address the low latency and high throughput requirements of applications.
-For more information, see What is Azure Edge Zones?.

 Azure Orbital is a fully managed cloud-based ground station as a service that lets you communicate with your spacecraft or satellite constellations, downlink and uplink data, process your data in the cloud, chain services with Azure services in unique scenarios, and generate products for your customers.
 This system is built on top of the Azure global infrastructure and low-latency global fiber network.
-For more information, see What is Azure Orbital?.

 Application protection services

 This section describes networking services in Azure that help protect your network resources - Protect your applications using any or a combination of these networking services in Azure - DDoS protection, Private Link, Firewall, Web Application Firewall, Network Security Groups, and Virtual Network Service Endpoints.

 Azure DDoS Protection provides countermeasures against the most sophisticated DDoS threats.
 The service provides enhanced DDoS mitigation capabilities for your application and resources deployed in your virtual networks.
 Additionally, customers using Azure DDoS Protection have access to DDoS Rapid Response support to engage DDoS experts during an active attack.

 Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels the Microsoft backbone network.
 Exposing your service to the public internet is no longer necessary.
 You can create your own private link service in your virtual network and deliver it to your customers.